When to Use and How to Install Soakaway Crates

 Soakaway systems are an extremely effective way of dispersing water, without the need for planning complex draining routes or potentially widespread works.
 However, it’s important soakaway crates are installed correctly, otherwise you may not get the result you’re hoping for.

-In this guide, we’ll answer some important soakaway system questions, including:
+In this guide, we’ll answer some important questions, including:

 - What exactly is a soakaway crate?

-- When should a soakaway system be used?
+- When should a soakaway structure be used?

 - Which products will offer a balance of value and performance?